dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-Finally, when we route to logged in, we'll emit the `LoggedInActionableItem` onto the `ReplaySubject`.
+Finally, when we route from the `Root` RIB to the `LoggedIn` RIB, we'll emit the `LoggedInActionableItem` onto the `ReplaySubject`.
 We do this by modifying the `didLogin` method in the `RootInteractor`.

 ```swift
 // MARK: - LoggedOutListener